Pasquale's Angel: Journalists and circles of power

 Copy of Leonardo da Vinci's Mona Lisa by Raphael.

 Pasquale's Angel explores themes of media and political power in an alternate-history version of Florence.
-A central character is Niccolò Machiavelli (Niccolò Machiavegli), portrayed as a former Secretary of the Ten (Minister of Defense) under the administration of Pietro Soderini.
+A central character is Niccolò Machiavelli, portrayed as a former Secretary of the Ten (Minister of Defense) under the administration of Pietro Soderini.
 Following the fall of Soderini's government during the war with Spain, Machiavelli was imprisoned for two years in the dungeons of the Palazzo del Bargello, accused of attempting to restore Medici influence.
 After his release, he became a political columnist for the Florence Gazette, a tabloid publication based in the former premises of the publisher Vespasiano da Bisticci.
 Despite a tendency toward excessive drinking, Machiavelli plays a key role in the investigation into the deaths of Romano and Raphael.
 Other figures associated with the press include Pietro Aretino (Pietro Aretino), the director of the Florence Gazette, and Giambattista Gellia, a former cobbler and revolutionary known for his pamphlets.

 Another prominent character is Signor Taddei, a merchant and owner of the Palazzo Taddei, where the character Romano is killed.
 Taddei is depicted as maintaining strong connections with the Vatican and is advised by Girolamo Cardano (Jerome Cardan), a mathematician and astrologer who is later revealed to be secretly aligned with the Savonarolists.
 Cardano escapes at the end of the novel, taking Salai with him.
 The narrative also includes Mona Lisa Giocondo, portrayed as the wife of Francesco Giocondo, Secretary of the Ten of War in the Florentine government, and the secret lover of Raphael.